 If you're a kid, the scenes with the evil clownpuppet and the carnivoroustree are straight out of Hell.
 If you're a parent, the mother's struggles to reach her endangered children, as corpses pop up out of the pool and floors all around her, are even worse.
 And the bit where the researcher claws at his own disintegrating face in the mirror gets to everyone.

 What about when the giant flaming skull pops out of the portal in the closet?
 Far more what it represented.
 Steven was told not to pull on the rope by Tangina - he did it anyway, and what came out attached to the rope wasn't his wife — it was the beast.

-And the simple fact that it all unfolds in somebody's home, not out in the woods or whatever, is pretty creepy.
+And the simple fact that it all unfolds in somebody's tract home in a seemingly ordinary suburban neighborhood, not out in the woods or whatever, is pretty creepy.
 How many people who watch this for the first time can avoid looking suspiciously at their closet doors for several nights?

 The chairs stacking themselves offscreen.
 So simple.
 So threatening.

 And done all in one shot, while the camera pans away for a few seconds.
 Impressive.

 Also, look at the bottom-left chair.
 Two of its legs are resting on air.
 The chairs are not just stacked, there is a force that is still actively holding them together.

 The movie has an uncanny tendency to have long scenes of relative calm and normalcy (even after the poltergeists have made their presence known) only for the HSQ to suddenly turn up out of nowhere as things start bursting out the closet, toys start moving around on their own, and bright lights start shining.
 It has a thoroughly unnerving effect.